How to Install Fedora 38 with Snapshot and Rollback Support

 I’ll now proceed to create the remaining subvolumes on the system root.
 As previously stated, these subvolumes are created on the system root to avoid being included in the rollback regime because some of these directories contain temporary files and caches, others contain data that you do not want to lose if you rollback the system root, and some should be in Read-Write mode when booting into a Read-only snapshot.

 Instead of manually creating subvolumes, I use the bash for loop.
-If you want to add or remove subvolumes, change the variable declaration.
+If you want to add or remove subvolumes, modify the SUBVOLUMES variable declaration.

 #### Get the UUID of your btrfs system root.